rockroman/CI_PP4-Knowledge-Flow/README.md

 - Its mandatory to provide email address
 - Its requirement to fill all the fields except website and linkedIn url
 - User is given an option to upload a supporting image to his profile
-- User Story covered with this feature:
+- User Story covered with this feature:4,3,19

 <details><summary>See Create profile Page</summary>